What is current rate of tobacco duty?

-In layman’s terms that means, that on a £8 packet of cigarettes, someone will be paying approximately £6.40 in tobacco tax.
-Around 80% of the price of a packet of cigarettes is now made up of tax.
-Someone smoking three packets of cigarettes per week, will thus be paying around £1,000 per year in tax.
+In layman’s terms that means, that on a £9 packet of cigarettes, someone will be paying approximately £7.20 in tobacco tax, with around 80% of the price of a packet of cigarettes is now made up of tax.
+Someone smoking three packets of cigarettes per week, will thus be paying over £1,000 per year in tax.

 With less people smoking and the vaping industry growing, the tax revenue raised by cigarette excise duty is now decreasing.
 The revenues being raised have already dropped from a peak of £9.2 billion in 2018/19.